Home

 2SLGBTQIA+ Well-being at King’s is here to help 2SLGBTQIA+ students and allies find the people, places and resources to help navigate life at King’s and in our community.

-The King’s Students’ Union (KSU) represents all the students attending the University of King’s College.
-Its purpose is to democratically represent the will of the students, to advocate for them in academic and campus spaces, and in the wider community, and to provide services, like the Health and Dental Plan, and offering free general, sexual, and menstrual health products.
+The King’s Students’ Union (KSU) represents all students attending the University of King’s College.
+Its purpose is to democratically represent the will of the students, to advocate for them in academic and campus spaces, and in the wider community, and provide services, like the Health and Dental Plan, and offer free general, sexual and menstrual health products.
 Learn more about your Union here.

 Academic Services & Supports